AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 #### Arithmetic Operations (`Add`, `Sub`, `Mult`)

-These operations take the top two integers from the stack, perform the respective arithmetic operation, and push the result back onto the stack.
+Performs the specified arithmetic operation on the top two integers from the stack and updates the stack with the result.

 ```haskell
 run (Add:code, IVal n1 : IVal n2 : stack, state) =